cybeq/Nest.js-ng2-Health-Blog/README.md

 ## Description
-Blog with the ability to add articles in the editor by the administrator in assigned categories.
+B[Nest.js, Angular, Mongo] Blog with editor to publish in assigned categories.
 The code does not require a lot of refactoring for deeper development, but it is only a "drawer" project.

 Prepared for SEO

+## Contains
+- fileupload (images with preview)
+- DISQS comment module
+- session cookie middleware
+- stylable articles (themes select)
+- css/js hover menus
+- SEO customization

 ## Run dev